 Here’s a shortlist of the best marketing dashboards:

 Here are a few of the most common questions I come across when people ask me about using dashboard tools for marketing:

 What should a marketing dashboard include?

-A marketing dashboard should include a summary of your traffic sources, some social media metrics, your click-through-rates (CTR) from email campaigns, and your bounce rates.
-It should present these metrics in a way that helps you understand your progress towards your monthly, quarterly, or yearly goals.
+A marketing dashboard should include a summary of your traffic sources, some social media metrics or other important digital metrics, your click-through-rates (CTR) from email marketing campaigns, and your bounce rates.
+It should present these metrics in a way that helps you understand your progress towards your monthly, quarterly, or yearly conversion rate goals.

 What is marketing dashboard software used for?